 Bachelor of Social Work

 The Bachelor of Social Work (BSW) degree program prepares undergraduate students for ethical, competent, entry-level, generalist professional social work practice with diverse, poor, vulnerable and oppressed individuals, families, groups and communities.
-Ranked #6 in the top 25 Best Online Bachelors Programs in the nation by BestColleges.com, the curriculum in the BSW program is strong in class and in field.
-Approximately two-thirds of the curriculum is in professional courses.
-A third is in co-requisite courses and electives.
+The BSW curriculum is strong in class and in field, and approximately two-thirds of the curriculum is comprised of professional courses.
+The additional third is in co-requisite courses and electives.
 Field education is concurrent with classwork except in the first semester of the junior year for full and part-time students.